-This is also probably why it becomes so important to plan in advance in order to avoid being stuck in the lines for hours on end or to find all booked.
+This is also probably why it becomes so important to plan in advance to avoid being stuck in the lines for hours on end or to find all booked.

-Our guide aims at making it easier to plan your trip to Rome in spring despite the crowds that fill the city, especially in the historic center.
+Our guide aims to make it easier to plan your trip to Rome in spring despite the crowds that fill the city, especially in the historic center.

 Weather in spring in Rome

 Spanning over three months, Rome in spring offers pretty diverse weather conditions.
 Even though it starts in March, it covers only the last ten days, so we are going to go through the weather of the last three months of spring.

 March, in general, is quite unstable, cold-ish, and can give quite some showers.
 Check out our detailed guide for more tips on what you should and shouldn’t do in March in Rome.

 The average temperatures in Rome in April range between 19°C/66°F, the highest in the afternoon, and 9°C/48°F the lowest in the night and early morning.

 While it doesn’t rain much, you can expect some showers for an average of around a week of rain.
 This, however, doesn’t happen altogether.
 April, in fact, is more of a sunny than a wet month.

 April is more of a transition month between the cold of March and the warmth of May.
 This makes it very pleasant because you can walk all day without feeling the heat of the summer sun.